Ossie Awards Rules

 About this page

-Student journalism produced after October 2, 2015, may be entered in the 2016 Ossie Awards.
+Student journalism produced after October 1, 2017, may be entered in the 2018 Ossie Awards.
 Entries may include stories or publications created by students for class assignments, work experience, internships, paid employment or their own personal initiative.
 Some categories are for individual work, and some for group projects.
 Entries submitted for individual categories must be the work of no more than two students.
-Deadline is midnight (Victorian time) on September 30, 2016.
+Deadline is midnight (SA time) on October 5, 2017.

 Entries in the Ossie Awards must be coordinated and submitted by journalism educators at each participating university – students are not permitted to enter on their own behalf.
 No more than two entries per category can be submitted per institution.